MrQR-me/docs/quickstart.md

 ## Thank you for choosing **MrQR**{: .text-purple-000 }, a cloud-based universal item management platform using your own Forms.
 {: .no_toc }

-Please read this user guide to help you navigate the **MrQR**{: .text-purple-000 } platform or try the [Quickstart Guide](https://docs.mrqr.me/quickstart/) to get started.
+Please read this User Guide to help you navigate the **MrQR**{: .text-purple-000 } platform or try the [Quickstart Guide](https://docs.mrqr.me/quickstart/) to get started.

 {:toc }
 - .TOC